MengMian02/MengMian02/README.md

 # Self-Intro
-Currently, a student studying Economics
+An economics student who wishes to be cross-disciplinary